JuliaPlots/PlotDocs.jl/docs/src/recipes.md

   convert(::Type{T}, ::T) where T at essentials.jl:171
   RecipeData(::Any, ::Any) at ~/.julia/packages/RecipesBase/G4s6f/src/RecipesBase.jl:57
 ```
+!!! compat "RecipesBase 0.9"
-!!! tip "Use of the `return` keyword in recipes requires RecipesBase 0.9"
+    Use of the `return` keyword in recipes requires RecipesBase 0.9

 This error is encountered if you use the `return` keyword in a recipe, which is not supported in RecipesBase up to v0.8.